-All scripts must be approved by University Communications prior to a filming request being considered.
-If approval is received, a location fee will determined based on factors including location, date, time, number of hours spent filming, size of crew, amount of equipment and potential disruption to campus.
+All scripts must be approved by University Communications and Marketing prior to a filming request being considered.
 Production companies are responsible for gaining permission for use from individual facilities prior to submission of paperwork.
 Production companies must be able to provide contact information for each facility in the agreement submission.

 Individuals and companies filming on campus are responsible for obtaining the proper permissions and photo releases from the individuals being filmed.

-Prior to approval of filming, University Communications must receive a completed contract, permissions from the desired locations and a certificate of insurance for $1 million.
+Prior to approval of filming, University Communications and Marketing must receive a completed contract, permissions from the desired locations and a certificate of insurance for $1 million.

 Completing the Filming/Photography Location Agreement